nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

     There **must** be an `__init__.py` file in the `/jobs/` directory.

 +/- 2.0.0
     Jobs provided by a Git repository are loaded as real Python modules and now support inter-module relative Python imports (i.e., you can package Python "libraries" into a Git repository and then import them from Jobs in that repository).
+As a result, the top-level directory of Git repositories that provide jobs must now contain an `__init__.py` file.

 When syncing or re-syncing a Git repository, the Nautobot database records corresponding to any provided jobs will automatically be refreshed.
 If a job is removed as a result of the sync, the corresponding database record will *not* be automatically deleted, but will be marked as `installed = False` and will no longer be runnable.
 A user with appropriate access permissions can delete leftover `Job` database records if desired, but note that this will result in any existing `JobResult` records no longer having a direct reference back to the `Job` that they originated from.